Shawn Colvin

-Shawn Colvin (born Shawna Lee Colvin, January 10, 1956) is an American singer-songwriter and musician.
-While Colvin has been a solo recording artist for decades, she is best known for her 1998 Grammy Award-winning song "Sunny Came Home".
+Shawn Colvin (born Shawna Lee Colvin, January 10, 1956) is an American singer-songwriter.
+She is best known for her 1997 Grammy Award-winning song "Sunny Came Home".

 Early life

 Colvin was born Shawna Lee Colvin in Vermillion, South Dakota, and spent her youth in Carbondale, Illinois, and London, Ontario, Canada.
 She is the second of four children.
 She learned to play guitar at the age of 10 and grew up listening to her father's collection of music, which included artists such as Pete Seeger and the Kingston Trio.

 Career

 Her first paid gig came just after she started college at Southern Illinois University.
 Colvin performed at local venues in Carbondale and later formed a band.
 For six months, they expanded their fanbase throughout Illinois.
-During this time, Colvin struggled with drug and alcohol use.
+During this time, Colvin struggled with alcohol and other drugs.
 She later formed Dixie Diesels, a country-swing group.
-Colvin relocated to Austin, Texas, with the group and then entered "the folk circuit in and around Berkeley, California, before straining her vocal cords and taking a sabbatical at the age of 24.
+Colvin relocated to Austin, Texas, with the group and then entered "the folk circuit in and around Berkeley, California", before straining her vocal cords and taking a sabbatical at the age of 24.

 Colvin relocated to New York City, joining the Buddy Miller Band in 1980 and later became involved in the Fast Folk cooperative of Greenwich Village.

-While participating in off-Broadway shows such as Pump Boys and Dinettes she was featured in Fast Folk magazine, and in 1987, producer Steve Addabbo hired her to sing backup vocals on the song "Luka" by Suzanne Vega.
+While participating in off-Broadway shows such as Pump Boys and Dinettes, she was featured in Fast Folk magazine, and in 1987, producer Steve Addabbo hired her to sing backup vocals on the song "Luka" by Suzanne Vega.

 After touring with Vega, Colvin signed a recording contract with Columbia Records and released her debut album Steady On in 1989.
 The album won a Grammy Award for Best Contemporary Folk Album.
 Colvin's second album Fat City was released in 1992 and received a Grammy nomination for Best Contemporary Folk Recording.
 Her song "I Don't Know Why" was nominated for a Grammy in the Best Female Pop Vocal category.
 In 1993, she moved back to Austin and, in 1994, released the album Cover Girl.
 In 1995, Colvin released her album Live 88 a collection of live recordings from 1988.